apache/geode-examples/replicated/README.md

         $ gfsh -e "connect --locator=127.0.0.1[10334]" -e "stop server --name=server1"

-5. Run the example a second time, and notice that all the entries are still available due to replication
+5. Run a gfsh query, and notice that all the entries are still available due to replication

-        $ ../gradlew run
+        $ gfsh -e "connect --locator=127.0.0.1[10334]" -e "query --query='select e.key from /example-region.entries e'"

 6. Shut down the system: